Skip to content

 • mixed symptoms where the right skill is not obvious yet

-Use when the user clearly has an Apple text-system problem but the right specialist skill is not obvious yet, or when the request mixes TextKit, text views, storage, layout, parsing, and Writing Tools.
-Reach for this router when you need the next best Apple-text skill, not when the subsystem is already clear.
+Use when the user has an Apple text-system problem but the right specialist skill is not obvious, or when the request mixes multiple text subsystems.

 Best first move: